 My children loved our trip to South Africa.
 Of course, the extra bit of summer sunshine and pool time in the middle of an English winter was a big hit.
 There are lots of places in the world you could get that though.

 What made it a cut above the rest of the winter sun destinations?
 Pure and simple – the wildlife in South Africa.
 It was such a treat seeing so many different types of animals in their natural habitat doing their thing.
+We also had a good laugh at learning the collective nouns for animals (the group of monkeys we saw was a troop and the group of zebras, a zeal).

 Seals at Seal Island